3rd Battalion, 14th Marines: Gulf War: Operation Desert Shield and Operation Desert Storm

 Battery H's final position was just south of the Kuwait International Airport when the ceasefire was announced.
 The Battery subsequently retrograded to the 1st Marine Division Support Area in Saudi Arabia.
 In April, the battery redeployed to the United States and was released from active duty.

-Global War on Terror
+Iraq War

-Operation Iraqi Freedom

 In 2004, Mike Battery, out of Chattanooga, Tennessee deployed to Fallujah, Iraq and took part in Operation Phantom Fury to re-take the insurgent-held city.